|January 15, 2019

 has the regulation.
 An excerpt from it is to the right.

-Bible Foundation is a qualified nonprofit religious organization and is dependent on many donors to help many people throughout the world.
+Bible Foundation is a qualified nonprofit religious organization providing free library materials and services and is dependent on many donors to help many people throughout the world.
 Please honor this postal regulation and allow our donors to continue to help.

 |DMM TOC >